Myndex/SAPC-APCA/README.md

 ### IMPLEMENTATIONS

 At the moment, the code here will is plain vanilla Javascript.
 As this develops we hope to include PHP 5.5, and OpenOffice Calc spreadsheet, as those cover the most likely use cases.
-Many of the available inputs to the functions can remain at their defaults, thought these extra inputs can be used in more specialized situations (such as creating content specifcally for daylight/outdoors, or specificaly for dark nights, etc.).
+Many of the available inputs to the functions can remain at their defaults, thought these extra inputs can be used in more specialized situations (such as creating content specifically for daylight/outdoors, or specifically for dark nights, etc.).

 ### THIS IS BETA
 Being developed for use with future web standards for accessibility.
-Those are under separate repositiories.
+Those are under separate repositories.